PoleG97/String-step-by-step-Arduino/README.md

 # String-step-by-step-Arduino
-how read any String character by character in Arduino
+how to read any String character by character in Arduino